marcus290/xml-to-csv/README.md

 - More understanding of valid input xml files and valid CSVIntervalData elements.
 - More validators on input xml files and CSVIntervalData elements.
 - More test cases.
+- Better separation of functional and unit tests